-Sean Cassidy has served as our Chief Financial Officer since July 2013.
+Age Sean Cassidy has served as our Chief Financial Officer since July 2013.
 Prior to joining Arvinas, Mr. Cassidy served as the Chief Financial Officer of Axerion Therapeutics, Inc., a biotechnology company, from June 2010 to June 2013.
 He was also the Chief Financial Officer of Curagen Corporation, a biopharmaceutical company, from January 2008 to December 2009.
 Mr. Cassidy is a certified public accountant and began his career at Deloitte & Touche LLP.
-Mr. Cassidy holds an M.B.A and a B.S. in Accounting from the University of Connecticut.
-51 Ronald Peck, M.D. has served as our Chief Medical Officer since July 2019.
+Mr. Cassidy holds an M.B.A. and a B.S. in Accounting from the University of Connecticut.
+52 Ronald Peck, M.D. has served as our Chief Medical Officer since July 2019.
 Prior joining Arvinas, Dr. Peck served as Senior Vice President, Clinical Research at Tesaro, Inc., a biopharmaceutical company, from April 2017 to July 2019.
 He was also Chief Medical Officer of Kolltan Pharmaceuticals, Inc., a biopharmaceutical company, from August 2015 to December 2016.
 Dr. Peck served as Vice President, Yervoy Global Development Lead at Bristol Myers Squibb, a biopharmaceutical company, from December 2011 to May 2015.
 Dr. Peck holds an M.D. from Thomas Jefferson University Medical College and a B.S. in chemistry from Georgetown University.
-55 Ian Taylor, Ph.D. has served as our Chief Scientific Officer since March 2019.
+56 Ian Taylor, Ph.D. has served as our Chief Scientific Officer since March 2019.
 Dr. Taylor served as our Senior Vice President, Biology from January 2018 to March 2019, Vice President, Biology from August 2016 through December 2017, and Vice President, Pharmacology and Translational Medicine from June 2016 to July 2016.
 Immediately prior to joining Arvinas, Dr. Taylor served as Senior Director, Early Development Team Leader at Pfizer Inc., a biopharmaceutical company, from February 2007 to May 2016.
-Dr. Taylor holds a Ph.D. in molecular biology and genetics from Harvard University and a B.A. in Biochemistry from Bowdoin College.
-58
+Dr. Taylor holds a Ph.D. in molecular 59